seamus dubhghaill

 In his homily, Parish Priest Fr.
 Andrew O’Sullivan says St. Patrick’s church has seen many sad and tragic funerals but few as sad and sorrowful as this one.
 He pays tribute to the Fitzpatrick family and says they and the community have lost a loved and valued member.
 He adds that the congregations’ thoughts are with Captain Fitzpatrick’s three crew members who have yet to be found.

 Fr.
 O’Sullivan says the family takes comfort from the fact that Dara had lived life to the fullest.
-Mourners hear that as well as being a loving mother, Dara was an avid traveller, cook and animal lover.
+Mourners hear that as well as being a loving mother, Dara was an avid traveler, cook and animal lover.

 The funeral Mass is followed by cremation at Mount Jerome Crematorium.